codethesaurus/docs/docs/faq/index.md

 ## What kinds of languages and structures are / can be included?
 This is detailed in [Architecture](project_architecture.md)

+## Why are all of the files in JSON?
+It's an easy way to store the kind of information we are using.
+See the [Architecture](project_architecture.md) for a slightly longer answer.

 ## How can a concept be represented for a language?
 How does that look in the code?

 1. concept exists (and has example code)